AsraFatima/XenApp-Marketplace/citrix-xd-site/Readme.md

 # Citrix XD Site Deployment Sample

-This template demonstrates the creation of a self-contained XD deployment in Azure, deploying the following resources:
+This template demonstrates the creation of a self-contained XD deployment in Azure, creating the following resources:

 * XenDesktop Desktop Delivery Controller
 * SQL Server